fprasx/unlocked/concurrent-vector/src/atomics/memory_orderings.md

 LOAD a different variable (Relaxed) --
 ```

-Anything we do while "holding the lock", cannot get reorderd before "taking the
+Anything we do while "holding the lock", cannot get reordered before "taking the
 lock".

 Note: Although the lock metaphor is helpful for understanding `Acquire` and